Our objectives and key initiatives

 Fostering protection, stewardship and conservation of climbing areas

 Climbers care about the environment.
 ACAT aims to help channel that goodwill into tangible outcomes.
-We will support environmental projects around climbing areas wherever possible, starting with the native restoration effort at Waipari / Froggatt Edge.
+We will support environmental projects around climbing areas wherever possible, for example, native replanting at Maungarei Springs crag.

 Encouraging safe and responsible use of climbing areas